arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

 ---
 layout: post
-title: "Monadic Parser Combinators in F# - I told you not to touch the signature!"
+title: "Monadic Parser Combinators in F# - I told you not to mess with the signature!"
 author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
 tags: